Mamprusi people: History

-The Kingdom spans most of the North East, Northern, Upper East and the Upper West Regions of Ghana, portions of Northern Togo, and into Burkina Faso.
+The Kingdom spans most of the North East, Northern Region of Ghana, portions of Northern Togo, and into Burkina Faso.
 As a consequence, the King of Mossi, Moronaba, of Burkina Faso, to this day, symbolically, is enskinned by the Nayiri – the king of Mamprugu.
-Thus, establishing this kingdom as the preeminent of its kind.
-The only kingdom in present-day Ghana whose relevance and authority cuts across national boundaries on the weight of its humble supremacy.
+Thus, establishing this kingdom as one of the preeminent in the region.

 The name of the kingdom is Mamprugu, the ethnicity is Mamprusi, and the language is Mampruli.
 Succession to a skin is hereditary.
 Only male direct descendants of Naa Gbanwaah are eligible.

 The story of the Mamprusi monarchy traces its origin to a great warrior named Tohazie.
 Tohazie, means the Red Hunter.
 He was called the Red Hunter by his people because he was fair in complexion.
 Tohazie's grandson Naa Gbanwaah settled in Pusiga and established Mamprugu.

 Mamprusi is the eldest of the Mõõre-Gurma (Mole—Dagbamba) ethnic group: Mamprusi, Dagomba, Nanumba, and Moshie.

 Rulers

 Culture

-Majority of the Mamprusi people are adherents of the Islamic Faith.
-The Mamprusi began converting to Islam in the 17th century as a result of the influence of Dyula merchants.
+The majority of the Mamprusi people are adherents of Islam.
+The Mamprusi began converting to Islam in the 17th century due to the influence of Dyula merchants.

 Traditional occupations of the Mamprusi include farming and raising livestock.